 Does Kansas Collect an Estate Tax?

-A few years ago, however, things were different before major changes took effect with regard to federal estate tax laws.
+A few years ago, things were different before significant changes took effect with regard to federal estate tax laws.
 What do federal estate tax laws have to do with Kansas estate taxes?
-Prior to January 1, 2005, Kansas did collect a separate estate tax at the state level, called a "pick up tax," that was equal to a portion of the overall federal estate tax bill.
+Before January 1, 2005, Kansas did collect a separate estate tax at the state level, called a "pick up tax," that was equal to a portion of the overall federal estate tax bill.

 Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
-In response to these changes in federal law that phased out the pick up tax, some states that used to collect a pick up tax chose to enact laws that allow the state to collect a state estate tax still.
-This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.
+In response to these changes in federal law that phased out the pick-up tax, some states that used to collect a pick-up tax chose to enact laws that allow the state to collect a state estate tax still.
+It is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.

 The majority of states did absolutely nothing and therefore no longer collect a state estate tax.
 Kansas was among the minority and did enact a separate state estate tax but then ended up repealing it effective January 1, 2010.